 I am registered with The UK Council for Psychotherapy (UKCP).
 I have been fully checked by the Disclosure and Barring Service (formerly Criminal Records Bureau), receive regular clinical supervision with a qualified and accredited supervisor and hold professional indemnity insurance.

 I am also a Massage in Schools instructor (MISP); a peer-to-peer massage programme designed to promote class cohesion and reduce bullying in schools.
 For a myriad of reasons, children nowadays too often arrive at school stressed, which in this "fight or flight state" counters their ability to be open to learning.
 This programme enables them to feel safe in their bodies, indirectly teaches empathy and consideration for others and can create a calmer atmosphere in class, allowing the teacher to get on with their task of teaching!

-I have spent the past four years working at Help Counselling on the Portobello Road in London, a service which provides affordable short and long-term counselling.
+I spent four years working at Help Counselling on the Portobello Road in London, a service which provides affordable short and long-term counselling.
 I have experience in running workshops for adults on the topic of "Balancing the Inner-Critic with Self-Compassion".
 Additionally, I helped to run a programme at the Koorana Centre in Ardingly for teens entitled "Discover Yourself"; a fun and inspirational day which helps teens move beyond stress and anxiety and cope better with exams.
 As part of this workshop we explored the individual patterns of how stress plays out in our bodies and different ways in which we can restore balance, to enable us to work effectively and come up with creative solutions to our challenges.